open-data/ckan-datatools/src/batch/pilot_report.rst

-"Published" Data Dump Summary
+Data Dump Summary
 -----------------------------
+Total Number of Departments in Published 	22
+Total Number of Departments in Pending 		25
+Total Number of records in Published XML 	12795
+Total Number of records in Pending XML		12872

 Department Counts
 -----------------
-Total Number of Departments  22						Total Number of Departments  25

 +------------------------------------------------+-----------+---------+
 | Department Name                                | Published | Pending |
 +------------------------------------------------+-----------+---------+